enowars/enowars3-service-deaddrop/README.md

 This service will be a message queue much like [Apache Kafka](https://kafka.apache.org/).
 The core functionality will be written in [Erlang](https://www.erlang.org/).

-Run `make docker-clean` to stop and destroy all Docker containers running on the system.
-Run `make docker-build` to build a new container called `msq`.
-Run `make docker-run` to start a Docker running the service.

 Service
 -------